 Brussels sprouts also need more boron than most other vegetables.
 Boron is a plant nutrient used in minute quantities by all plants; without it, Brussels sprouts develop hollow stems and small buds.
 If your plants have shown these symptoms, you can add boron to the soil by dissolving 1 level tablespoon of borax (such as 20 Mule Team from the grocery shelf) in 5 quarts of water and sprinkling it evenly over 50 square feet of bed.
 DO NOT be tempted to mix more, because too much causes problems.
 Also, do not apply unless your plants have shown the deficiency symptoms we just mentioned.

-Set plants at the spacing on the Bonnie label.
+For your best chance at garden success, skip the seeds and start instead with strong, vigorous Bonnie Plants®.
+Set the young plants at the spacing noted on the label.
 Brussels sprouts get large, so they need to be about 18 to 24 inches apart in a row or bed.
 If planted in rows, space rows 30 inches apart to give yourself enough room to walk.
 Don’t let seedlings sit around for long, dry out, or get stunted in their pack.
 Plant right away.

-Water thoroughly after planting to encourage good growth.
-Mix in some Miracle-Gro® Shake ‘N Feed® Tomato, Fruits & Vegetables Plant Food, or a starter fertilizer solution of fish emulsion or 20-20-20 mixed according to label directions.
-Mulch to keep the ground cool and moist.
+Water thoroughly after planting to encourage good growth, then mulch to keep the ground cool and moist.
 Water regularly, applying 1 to 1 1/2 inches of water a week if plants don’t receive enough rain.

 Insects that attack Brussels sprouts include harlequin bugs, cabbage loopers, diamondback moth, imported cabbageworm, cutworms, cabbage maggot, thrips, and webworms.
 Aphids can be especially difficult to control.
 Plants can also be bothered by powdery mildew and rust.